erisha/TechSpace-project2/README.md

 ## User stories: (`As a user….`)

-- Sign up & create an account
+- Login or create an new profile

+    - Create a new profile
         -fill out form
             - name
             - email
             - birthday
             - create username
             - create password
         -click create account ---> login page
             - user logs in using username/password

     - Login existing account
         - type in username
         - type in password
         - click login --> homepage

-- Create a profile
+- Add to profile
+    -click edit profile
+    -user can add new info
         - About me
         - Add a profile picture
         - Add your connects & socials
         - Add your resume (resume is the profile page?)
         - Add your skills
         - Share your work/projects
+    - create new category (future version)

 - Update/ Add to profile
     -click edit profile
-    -user can update existing info
+    -user can update existing or add info
-    - also add new info
+        - About me
+        - Add a profile picture
+        - Add your connects & socials
+        - Add your resume (resume is the profile page?)
+        - Add your skills
+        - Share your work/projects
     - create new category (future version)

 - Create a post